Jiā Rén, Family of man

 When people trust each other, hard words will be no problem.
 They can be said when necessary, and dealt with in an easy manner.
 Laughter holds up the heaviest loads, as expression of freedom and life.
 Respect is a matter of what functions with ease and health.
 Not too rigid from fear, but with wisdom and joy.

-6 at 2: Nothing to achieve.
-In the center is the food.
-Determination auspicious.
+6 at 2: Nothing to pursue.
+In the center offering food.
+Divination auspicious.

-Do what belongs to you and do not seek anything else.
-And do what the moment asks, even if it is small.
+Do not seek what does not belong to you.
+Do what the moment asks, even if it is small.
 Simply filling in one's place seems little but it is one of the pillars of life.
 But always remember: your duty is you and your people.
-Do not adapt to what does not belong to you.
+Do not adapt to what does not agree with who you are.

 Initial 9: To barricade one's home.
 Regrets disappear.